Lagonomercy/Leidong-s-Photography-Work-Gallery/content/Oxnard.md

 ---

 This series was photographed in Oxnard, capturing the quiet rhythm of a coastal city.
-From calm residential streets to open spaces near the shore, these images focus on atmosphere, light, and the sense of space unique to Oxnard.
+From calm residential streets to open spaces near the shore, these images focus on atmosphere, light, and the sense of space unique to Oxnard

 ![Oxnard photo 1](/images/Oxnard/2-IMG_3388.jpg)
 ![Oxnard photo 2](/images/Oxnard/3-IMG_3403.jpg)